 CLASSROOM LAYOUT REDESIGN

-Classroom desks will be separated as much as physically possible and will face the same direction.
-Classroom furniture will be limited to only necessary, NRCA-issued furniture increasing the footprint of each classroom.
+Classroom desks are separated as much as physically possible and face the same direction.
+Classroom furniture is limited to only necessary, NRCA-issued furniture increasing the footprint of each classroom.

 LUNCH IN THE

-Large gathering spaces like the cafeteria will be limited in capacity.
-There will be an established schedule/rotation for classes to eat lunch in the cafeteria.
+Large gathering spaces like the cafeteria is limited in capacity.
+There is an established schedule/rotation for classes to eat lunch in the cafeteria.
 All other classes will eat lunch in their classrooms.
-NRCA’s lunch menu will be modified to a box lunch using all of our normal vendors except Domino’s Pizza.
+NRCA’s lunch menu is modified to a box lunch using all of our normal vendors except Domino’s Pizza.